patternfly/patternfly-elements/docs/content/theme/pfe-theme-slots.md

         * _It's worth noting that very time we surface something as a variable, we offer an opportunity to lean away from the design system.
 There's no need to create a local variable for all properties._
     3. Replace the values of local variables with functions that refer to the theme, `color: pfe-color(accent)` and `pfe-vars(padding)`
     4. Add additional attributes to a component, to allow users to switch between variants without CSS overrides, i.e.  `<pfe card color="darkest">`
         * Any component that can change background colors MUST provide colors for the broadcast variables.
-The broadcast mixin is useful to loop through system colors:  `pfe-card { @include pfe-set-broadcast($color); } ` @TODO verify this in WIP broadcasted branch
+The `pfe-theme` mixin is useful to loop through system colors:

+            ```
+            pfe-card {
+               @include pfe-theme;
+            }
+            ```

         * Use CSS property, such as `color:` once.
 If value needs to change based on variant, reset the value of the CSS variable rather than calling the property again.

     #### Example of a Component Sass file